Chinese viewers pan Disney’s new ‘Mulan’ as inauthentic

-SEOUL, SOUTH KOREA — The remake of “Mulan” struck all the right chords to be a hit in the key Chinese market.
+SEOUL, South Korea (AP) — The remake of “Mulan” struck all the right chords to be a hit in the key Chinese market.
 Disney cast beloved actor Liu Yifei as Mulan and removed a dragon sidekick popular in the animated original to cater to Chinese tastes.

 Still, the movie drew decidedly mixed reviews after its coronavirus-delayed release in China last week, with thousands panning it online.